The Python API¶

 learning_set = lc.generate_alternatives(problem, lc.generate_mrsort_model(problem, random_seed=42), alternatives_count=1000, random_seed=43)

-learning_data = lc.LearnMrsortByWeightsProfilesBreed.LearningData(problem, learning_set, models_count=9, random_seed=43)
+models_being_learned = lc.LearnMrsortByWeightsProfilesBreed.ModelsBeingLearned(preprocessed_learning_set, models_count=9, random_seed=43)

-profiles_initialization_strategy = SillyProfilesInitializationStrategy(learning_data)
+profiles_initialization_strategy = SillyProfilesInitializationStrategy(preprocessed_learning_set, models_being_learned)

-weights_optimization_strategy = SillyWeightsOptimizationStrategy(learning_data)
+weights_optimization_strategy = SillyWeightsOptimizationStrategy(preprocessed_learning_set, models_being_learned)

-profiles_improvement_strategy = SillyProfilesImprovementStrategy(learning_data)
+profiles_improvement_strategy = SillyProfilesImprovementStrategy(preprocessed_learning_set, models_being_learned)

-breeding_strategy = SillyBreedingStrategy(learning_data)
+breeding_strategy = SillyBreedingStrategy(models_being_learned)

-termination_strategy = SillyTerminationStrategy(learning_data)
+termination_strategy = SillyTerminationStrategy(models_being_learned)

 Here are the logs produced by these silly strategies during the learning: